MarichamyDivya/Phase-Locked-Loop-Design-using-SKY130nm-Technology/README.md

 ## Lab setup

 We should use the source code to build any software tool as it gives the latest updates and fixes.

 Here, we will use two tools.
 They are:

-Ngspice : for transisto level simulation
+Ngspice : for transistor level simulation

 Magic : for layout design and parasitic extraction.

 ### Using tools